LGBTQ Community - Lesbian, Gay, Bisexual, Transgender, Queer

 "Let's be authentic and share our stories, this way we will build lifetime, trusting relationships.
-As a group, LGBT people require more than tolerance - we need acceptance."
+As a group, LGBTQ people require more than tolerance - we need acceptance."

 Laura and her wife, Susan Hunt, live in a small rural community 70 miles north of Atlanta.
 When Laura first established her practice, it was her hospice volunteer work with families facing end-of-life issues that enabled her to quickly build trust among her new neighbors.
 "Eight of my clients have passed away, and I have had the privilege of helping their spouses and families during those difficult times.
 Very often, they are overwhelmed and desperately need someone who understands what to do."